WestsideRobotics/FTC-myBlocks/README.md

-# FTC-myBlocks
+Contains a [**wiki page**](https://github.com/WestsideRobotics/FTC-myBlocks/wiki) displaying simple examples of custom FTC Blocks made with Liz Looney's PR #1859.

-Contains a wiki page displaying simple examples of custom FTC Blocks made with Liz Looney's PR #1859.
+This was later replaced with a full [**wiki tutorial**](https://github.com/WestsideRobotics/FTCmyBlocks/wiki) on myBlocks.